mattmcc126/mattmcc126/README.md

 ## Hello!! 👋

-My name is Matthew (Matt) McCune, Im a 3rd year Computer Science student at the University of Rhode Island.
-My interests are software engineering, machine learning, and finance.
+My name is Matthew (Matt) McCune, Im a 4rd year Computer Science student at the University of Rhode Island.
+My interests are machine learning, data science, and algorithm development.
 I post personal projects that I do to further my learning, or something that I feel would be fun to develop.

 ### What im currently learning 💻

-- CSC 305 → Software Engineering
-- CSC 340 → Applied Combinatorics
+- CSC 461 → Machine Learning Algorithms
-- CSC 411 → Computer Organization
+- CSC 440 → Analysis of Algorithms
-- CSC 412 → OS & Networks
+- CSC 436 → Database Management Systems

 ### Pervious relevant coursework ✏️

-Linear Algebra, Discrete Mathematics, Calculus, Data Structures & Abstractions, Machine Learning for Data Science, Computer Science Fundamentals
+Linear Algebra, Discrete Mathematics, Calculus, Data Structures & Abstractions, Statistics, Machine Learning for Data Science, Computer Architecture, OS and Networks

 ### What I like to do in my free time 🏄 ⛷️ ✈️ 🏋️